xxorde/pgglaskugel/README.md

 ![decentralized](docs/img/arch_overview_centralized.png)

 This example uses a central backup server that manages the backups of many database servers.
+This is not the intended use so this kind of setup is not as convenient.

 ### Backups
 Backups are called via cronjob or another tool according to schedule.